 All generalized construction activity that meets the requirements above is required to fill out a Notice of Intent (NOI) to obtain an NPDES CGP permit.
 Part of the process will require construction managers to develop a stormwater pollution prevention plan (SWPPP) to comply with federal and local safety regulations.

-- All Notice of Intent requests must be sent using the EPA’s NPDES NeT tool.
+- All NOI submissions must be filed through the NPDES NeT tool.

-- Construction managers must comply with state and local requirements stipulated under Part 9 of the permit.
+- Compliance with state and local Part 9 requirements is mandatory.

 The CGP regulates any construction zone that undergoes earth-distributing activities at one acre or more of land or smaller construction sites belonging to a large construction zone.